 Data does not have to be pooled into an amalgamated database as part of the install process or to be accessed.
 Fast install and start-up are matched with a low demand on maintenance or administration.

 1. Journal of the American Board of Family Medicine / Patricia Fontaine, MD

 2. Patent pending

-3. 15 minutes is typical for brands the technology already knows or 2 days is typical for unknown brands
+3. As little as 15 minutes for brands the technology already knows but could be as long as 2 days for unknown brands using less obvious designs.

 Unification and Unification Server are trademarks of Unityware, Inc.

 We Would Like to Tell You More